vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/validators.md

 The following usage example shows how to use the `AddressDetailsValidator`:<br />

-<pre>// addressDetails has been populated with the values obtained from the user
+<pre>// Values obtained from the user have been stored in addressDetails
 AddressDetailsValidator addressDetailsValidator = new AddressDetailsValidator(CountryAwareAddressDetailContext.CHINA); //set the country to validate for
 List&lt;ValidationFailure&gt; errors = addressDetailsValidator.validate(addressDetails);
 if(errors != null){